stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (cyuan10-stat6250): Why accept incomplete submissions but not late submissions?
 If a submission is late, can you still review it and provide feedback (even if it is not counted for our grades?).
 - Question (kveng-stat6250): How strict are you on the late submissions policy?
 What if we are only one hour past the due date, would that be okay?
 - Question (meisenbach-stat6250): Why are assignments are graded for only for completeness?
+- Question (dlee117−stat6250): If you find yourself not meeting assignment expectations or deadlines, what can you do so that you can succeed in this course?

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
 - Question (cyuan10-stat6250): I’m not very familiar with Github but if we contribute to the Course Question Wiki after week 10 quiz deadline - will it automatically let you know an update has been made or should we inform you another way?
 - Question (kveng-stat6250): I understand that you would give extra credit to pointing out typos, give substantive suggestions, and contribute to the course questions wiki after the week 10 quiz deadline.
 I would like to know how much weight does this extra credit has on the overall grade?
 Is it half of one achievement or less than half or one whole achievement itself?
 - Question (meisenbach-stat6250): Does contributing to the Course Question Wiki after the week 10 quiz mean answering other people's questions?
+- Question (dlee117−stat6250): What is the benefit of continuing to contribute to the Course Questions Wiki when preparing for the final exam?
+- Answer (dlee117-stat6250): Asking and answering substantive questions helps you understand and remember important course concepts, which will help you study for the final exam.

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?